fabienb/SRTtoTextAndMarkdown/README.md

 A Sublime Text plugin that converts SRT (SubRip Subtitle) files into clean, readable text or Markdown format.

+**I am happy to release this plugin for FREE.
+But if this is helpful to you in any way, please consider donating via [Paypal](https://paypal.me/fabienbutazzi) or use the Sponsor links in the sidebar to support this work and future enhancements.**

 ## Features

 - **Convert SRT to Text**: Transforms subtitle files into clean, paragraph-formatted text